Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

 These days I'm perfectly happy to sip on two fingers, neat.
 But the Manhattan makes whiskey loving so easy.
 Whether you make it with rye or bourbon, it's got a little of everything: warmth, sweetness, a touch of bitterness.
 It's at the top of the classic cocktails list for a reason.

-We tend to shy away from too much sweetness in cocktails (and even in baked goods, for that matter).
+I tend to shy away from too much sweetness in cocktails (and even in baked goods, for that matter).
 So the Perfect Manhattan — made with half sweet vermouth, half dry — feels even more balanced than the original.
-And the Little Italy — which swaps in a splash of Cynar for the bitters — is our favorite version of all.
+And the Little Italy — which swaps in a splash of Cynar for the bitters — is my favorite version of all.

-Regardless of which variation you choose, this cocktail needs only a few ingredients, all of which are easy to keep on hand.
-You'll need:
+Regardless of which variation you choose, this cocktail needs only a few upstanding ingredients, all of which are easy to keep on hand.
+Here’s a glance at what you’ll need.

 - Angostura bitters